brutesque/docker-swarm-over-vpn-mesh/README.md

 - Copy secrets/credentials.tfvars.example to secrets/credentials.tfvars and populate the credentials for your providers.
 - Copy secrets/config.tfvars.example to secrets/config.tfvars and adjust swarm settings to your liking.

 Setup a CNAME record in your domain registrars dns records pointed to one of your duckdns subdomains.
-The domain name will be used to configure all swarm services.
-Using duckdns links the domain dynamically to the swarm's ip address.
+Swarm services will be published under this subdomain.
+Make sure the domain_name and swarm_subdomain in the config.tfvars match with this dns record.
 ```
-name: *
+name: *.swarm
 type: CNAME
 value: my-duckdns-subdomain.duckdns.org.
 ```